alanvarghese52/alanvarghese52/README.md

 <h2 align="center"><img  width="500" src="https://giphy.com/gifs/SWoSkN6DxTszqIKEqv.gif">
 <! img width="2000" src="https://github.com/halfrost/halfrost/blob/master/icons/header_1.png">
 <h4 width="100"> 🔭 I have finished my Master in computer Application at Amal Jyothi College,Kanjirapally.<br>
-🌱 Ihave finished an Internship in Flutter at Soften Technologies, Ernakulam .<br>
+🌱 I have finished an Internship in Flutter at Soften Technologies, Ernakulam .<br>
 👯 I’m looking to collaborate with other programmers.<br>
 ⚡️ Fun fact:I love to Travel,eat and CODE.<br>
   In my opinion, love is the best teacher for everything.
 It is far better than responsibility. </h4>